-During the inspection, the firm brought to our attention that it had identified, through its independence monitoring activities, six instances for one issuer,3 in which the firm appeared to have impaired its independence because it may not have complied with Rule 2-01(c) of Regulation S-X related to maintaining independence.
+During the inspection, the firm brought to our attention that it had identified, through its independence monitoring activities, 23 instances across two issuers,3 in which the firm appeared to have impaired its independence because it may not have complied with Rule 2-01(c) of Regulation S-X related to maintaining independence.
+All of these instances of potential non-compliance involved associated firms.